There are many great ways to travel to Tignes from all over the world, including by air, train, car, and coach.

 Travelling by Coach

-Budget coach services run throughout mainland Europe, and, although timely, can be a fantastic option for those looking to reduce travel costs.
+Budget coach services run throughout mainland Europe, and, although slower than other options, can be a fantastic option for those looking to reduce travel costs.
 Omio is a great website to find and book coach travel to the French Alps from all over Europe.
 A lot of these coaches may only travel to the nearest large city or airport, but then from here you can find local busses or trains for the last leg of your journey.

 If travelling from the UK, Snow Express offers a service from London to Tignes at very competitive rates – almost certainly cheaper than a combined flight/airport transfer.